nasa/cumulus/README.md

 ### Install Local Dependencies

-We use npm for local package management
+We use npm for local package management.
+Run the following to get your dependencies set up.

     $ npm install
     $ npm run bootstrap

-Building All packages:
+Build all packages:

     $ npm run build

 Build and watch packages:

     $ npm run watch

+To add new packages go to [Adding New Packages](#📦-adding-new-packages) for guidance.

 ## Running the Cumulus APIs locally